 Bob, in business partner mode with Telos loaded, immediately flagged this:

-This incorporation is BLOCKING all revenue opportunities (this contract + consulting).
+This incorporation is BLOCKING all revenue opportunities (Manitoba Hydro + consulting).
 You need this NOW.
 Can't accept contractor work without it.

 Then Bob gave me options: